pnnl/archive_walker/MATengine/DLLs/BAWSengine_2_7/for_testing/readme.txt

 -BAWSengineNative.dll
    -contains the generated component using native API.
 -This readme file

-.
-If the target machine does not have the version 9.2 of the MATLAB Runtime installed, and the end users are unable to download the MATLAB Runtime using the above link, include MCRInstaller.exe.
+    Note: if end users are unable to download the MATLAB Runtime using the instructions in the previous section, include it when building your component by clicking the "Runtime included in package" link in the Deployment Tool.

 Auto-generated Documentation Templates: